NewDark90/privacy-coins-2021/post/main.md

 RingCT works by sending multiple "decoy" transactions among the actual transaction.
 The amount is not known to anyone other than sender and receiver.
 CryptoNote handles generating one-time use addresses to use for a transaction.

 Together, the amount of anonymity is very solid.
-Its not perfect given it partly uses "security through obscurity" with multiple decoys.
+It's not perfect given it partly uses "security through obscurity" with multiple decoys.

 Pros: